7 Best JSON Editor Apps for Android in 2026 (Tested & Ranked)

 5. JSON Viewer and Formatter Apps

 These apps focus on viewing and formatting rather than editing.
 You copy JSON from a browser or API testing tool, paste it into the app, and it formats the output with indentation and syntax colors.
-Some add a tree view for navigation.

 The distinction matters: viewing means you can see structure and copy specific values.
 Editing means you can change keys, add objects, and save the modified file.
 Most "viewer" apps let you make small edits but they're not built for heavy modification work.

 Use case: you're testing an API endpoint on your phone.
 The response comes back as minified JSON (one long line with no spacing).
 Paste it into a viewer app and it becomes readable.
-You can see the structure, confirm the data looks right, and copy specific fields to paste into documentation or bug reports.

 Install: Search "JSON Viewer" or "JSON Formatter" on the Play Store.
 Multiple options available, most are free with ads.